harshgade/SQLProjects/README.md

 # SQLProjects
-It includes Dataset &amp; Schema &amp; Query file's of each project
+It includes Dataset , Schema , Query file's of each project